How to Find & Hire your FB Ad Unicorn or Contractor!

 The second part of this phase is where you place your job in front of skilled talent.
 This is oftentimes where most people struggle as – unless you already have connections or peers to refer you to marketers, it can feel like the Wild West out there (you can read more about hiring from the client perspective here).

 Posting to relevant FB Groups and local job sites are just two of the ways to gain traction.
-Likewise, you can use this free service to request up to three matches based on your budget, niche, and needs of marketers that are part of an industry collective dedicated to their ongoing training and education: https://goo.gl/forms/3q0wimG7mMJac8fg2
+Likewise, you can use this free directory to get matched with pre-screened Facebook marketers based on your budget, niche and needs: https://digitaldistillery.com/directory/

 Phase 2 – First Assessment: